 John Andrews, National Express West Midlands

 When developing a new schedule for an existing route, John began by studying reliability reports and engaging with the depot team, drivers and inspectors, to gather their feedback on the challenges and where improvements could be made.
 He then interrogated months of real-time information for every journey at every stop, balancing this data with detailed route knowledge.
-The effort was worthwhile: Punctuality improved overnight and ridership swelled – with thousands of additional trips made during the month following the implementation of his new schedule.
+The effort was worthwhile: Punctuality improved overnight and patronage swelled – with thousands of additional trips made during the month following the implementation of his new schedule.

 John combines his detailed local knowledge with information from reliability and revenue databases.
 He studies every shred of data and listens to feedback from colleagues and customers.